Home About painting Working methods Studio news Courses

 BRUSHES

 I tend to use large brushes.
-Squirrel hair mops, either in flat or Petit Gris form, are used for initial washes – they get paint on to the paper quickly – always important if wind and weather are drying things quickly - and then generally I will switch to sables with their ability to control the amount of paint released.
+Squirrel hair mops, either in flat or Petit Gris form, for initial washes – they get paint on to the paper quickly and then generally I will switch to sables with their ability to control the amount of paint released.
 I tend not to use anything smaller than a size 12 most of the time, although something finer like a rigger is needed for things like mooring ropes and telegraph wires.
 Most of my sables come from Rosemary Brushes – www.rosemaryandco.com

 W & N Bottle box